 How do I get fresh linen, towels or toiletries I forgot?
 We can provide you with fresh linens or towels upon request.
 You can place soiled towels & linen in the laundry room and staff will provide you with fresh linen.
 We have a variety of toiletries that we can provide you if you do not have certain items.

 Can my loved ones bring in items?
-Food items may be brought in from loved ones as long as it is manufactured, sealed & unopened.
-We do not allow canned soda on the units.
 The staff has the ability to restrict certain items if necessary.
+Food items and canned soda are not allowed.
 While we appreciate the comforts of home, we do not permit pillows or blankets to be brought into our facility unless otherwise approved by the psychiatrist for medical reasons.

 When can I watch TV?
 We have designated rooms for watching television.
 You may watch T.V. during non-group times starting from 7:00 AM and ending at 11:00 PM.
 We do not permit the watching of television during group times.

 What about snacks and drinks?
 We provide snacks and drinks in the kitchenette area on the units.
 The snacks are supplied once daily from our main kitchen.
-The kitchenettes are stocked with one snack per person.
-In order to maintain the cleanliness of the rooms we do not permit snacks in the patient rooms.
-To help avoid distractions in groups we ask that you do not bring food into groups.
+In order to maintain the cleanliness of the rooms, we do not permit snacks in the patient rooms.
+To help avoid distractions in groups, we ask that you do not bring food into groups.